Research In Action

 To identify associations between alcohol policy environments and motor vehicle crash (MVC) deaths among young people in US states, the authors used the Alcohol Policy Scale (APS), a novel rating system that takes into account the efficacy of alcohol policies and their level of implementation in a given state.
 The validated assessment covers all 50 states and Washington, DC from 1999 to 2013.

-Policies for potential inclusion in the score were obtained from the Alcohol Policy Information System, the National Institute on Alcohol Abuse and Alcoholism and other data sources.
+Policies for potential inclusion in the score were obtained from data sources including the Alcohol Policy Information System and the National Institute on Alcohol Abuse and Alcoholism.
 For each state and year, a panel of policy experts independently assessed each policy with regard to its efficacy for reducing excessive drinking or alcohol-related harm and the degree of legislative implementation for each policy.
 States were ranked on how restrictive their alcohol policies were, including higher alcohol taxes and zero-tolerance policies for drivers younger than age 21.
 After this rigorous process, 29 different policies were included in the APS.

 Study authors then cross-referenced the APS scores with data extracted from the Fatality Analysis Reporting System (FARS) of the National Highway Traffic Safety Administration (NHTSA) on the number of young people age 20 and younger who died (inclusion of drivers, passengers and other road users) in alcohol-related motor vehicle crashes from 2000 to 2013, defining these crash types as >1 driver of any involved vehicle in the crash with a blood alcohol content (BAC) of >0.08%.
 The authors used NHTSA’s validated algorithm to address the known issue in missing data on BAC.